Domain Generalization -- A Causal Perspective: Abstract

 \section{Abstract}

-Machine learning models have gained widespread success, from healthcare to personalized recommendations.
-One of the preliminary assumptions of these models is the independent and identical distribution.
-Therefore, the train and test data are sampled from the same observation per this assumption.
+Machine learning models rely on various assumptions to attain high accuracy.
+One of the preliminary assumptions of these models is the independent and identical distribution, which suggests that the train and test data are sampled from the same distribution.
 However, this assumption seldom holds in the real world due to distribution shifts.
-Since the models rely heavily on this assumption, they exhibit poor generalization capabilities.
-Over the recent years, dedicated efforts have been made to improve the generalization capabilities of these models.
+As a result models that rely on this assumption exhibit poor generalization capabilities.
+Over the recent years, dedicated efforts have been made to improve the generalization capabilities of these models collectively known as -- \textit{domain generalization methods}.
 The primary idea behind these methods is to identify stable features or mechanisms that remain invariant across the different distributions.
 Many generalization approaches employ causal theories to describe invariance since causality and invariance are inextricably intertwined.
 However, current surveys deal with the causality-aware domain generalization methods on a very high-level.
-Furthermore, none of the existing surveys categorize the causal domain generalization methods based on the problem and causal theories these methods leverage.
-To this end, we present a comprehensive survey on causal domain generalization models from the aspects of the problem and causal theories.
-Furthermore, this survey includes in-depth insights into publicly accessible datasets and benchmarks for domain generalization in various domains.
-Finally, we conclude the survey with insights and discussions on future research directions.
-Finally, we conclude the survey with insights and discussions on future research directions.
+Furthermore, we argue that it is possible to categorize the methods based on how causality is leveraged in that method and in which part of the model pipeline is it used.
+To this end, we categorize the causal domain generalization methods into three categories, namely, (i) Invariance via Causal Data Augmentation methods which are applied during the data pre-processing stage, (ii) Invariance via Causal representation learning methods that are utilized during the representation learning stage, and (iii) Invariance via Transferring Causal mechanisms methods that are applied during the classification stage of the pipeline.
+Furthermore, this survey includes in-depth insights into benchmark datasets and code repositories for domain generalization methods.
+We conclude the survey with insights and discussions on future directions.